teambit/docs/old_docs/remote-collection.md

 ---
-id: remote-collection
+id: remote-scope
-title: Creating a Remote Collection
+title: Creating a Remote scope
 ---

-A Remote Collection is a components' scope hosted on bit.dev.
+A Remote scope is a components' scope hosted on bit.dev.

-## Collection Information
+## scope Information

 and dynamic list of shared components on a remote server.
-Use collection for collaborating on components between repositories.
+Use scope for collaborating on components between repositories.

-Each remote collection contains the bit scope of its components as well as additional information on the collection:
+Each remote scope contains the bit scope of its components as well as additional information on the scope:

-- **Collection name** - The name by which the bit scope in the collection is available to developers for sharing or consuming components.
+- **scope name** - The name by which the bit scope in the scope is available to developers for sharing or consuming components.
-- Visibility - Determines who can view the Collection: A public collection is a free collection that is visible for all registered users.
-A private collection is limited to the organizations registered users.
+- Visibility - Determines who can view the scope: A public scope is a free scope that is visible for all registered users.
+A private scope is limited to the organizations registered users.
-- License - The default code license that is applicable for all the components shared in the collection (such as MIT, GPL or other licenses)
+- License - The default code license that is applicable for all the components shared in the scope (such as MIT, GPL or other licenses)
-- Users & Roles - the users that have access to the collection and their roles on the collection (admin, developer, or viewer).
+- Users & Roles - the users that have access to the scope and their roles on the scope (admin, developer, or viewer).

-### Permissions for Collections
+### Permissions for scopes

 bit.dev provides a secured and reliable hub for sharing both public and private code.
-There are few cases where dependencies between components that are hosted in different collections and owners may harm reliability to provide with working components and not exposing private code.
+There are few cases where dependencies between components that are hosted in different scopes and owners may harm reliability to provide with working components and not exposing private code.
-To ensure this does not happen, bit.dev enforces the following rules on components exported to multiple collections:
+To ensure this does not happen, bit.dev enforces the following rules on components exported to multiple scopes:

-- Components in public collections cannot depend on private components: A public component is available for the entire Bit community.
-Therefore, it may not depend on components that reside in public collections.
+- Components in public scopes cannot depend on private components: A public component is available for the entire Bit community.
+Therefore, it may not depend on components that reside in public scopes.
-- Components in private collection cannot depend on components in other organizations: Dependencies in private collections may depend on public collections or on private collections that belong to the same account (personal or organization).
+- Components in private scope cannot depend on components in other organizations: Dependencies in private scopes may depend on public scopes or on private scopes that belong to the same account (personal or organization).

-You can create a Collection for specific projects, ideas, teams and more.
-Components in remote collections are discoverable by other developers.
+You can create a scope for specific projects, ideas, teams and more.
+Components in remote scopes are discoverable by other developers.

-## Creating a remote Collection on [bit.dev](https://bit.dev/)
+## Creating a remote scope on [bit.dev](https://bit.dev/)

 Once signed-in, click on the ’+ ADD PROJECTS’ button in the top-right corner of the screen.
-Choose ‘Create Collection’ from the menu.
-In the ‘Create Collection’ page, enter the following information:
+Choose ‘Create scope’ from the menu.
+In the ‘Create scope’ page, enter the following information:

-* Collection name
+- scope name
-* Visibility - Determines who can view the Collection:
+- Visibility - Determines who can view the scope:
-  * Public - A free Collection that is visible and searchable by the [bit.dev](https://bit.dev/)  community. [bit.dev](https://bit.dev/) offers free hosting for public open source Collections, now and forever.
+  - Public - A free scope that is visible and searchable by the [bit.dev](https://bit.dev/) community. [bit.dev](https://bit.dev/) offers free hosting for public open source scopes, now and forever.
-  * Private - A closed Collection.
-You choose who has access permissions to the collection.
+  - Private - A closed scope.
+You choose who has access permissions to the scope.
-* License - Code license for all the Collection’s contents.
+- License - Code license for all the scope’s contents.

-Click on ‘Create Collection’.
-Bit redirects you to the new Collection.
+Click on ‘Create scope’.
+Bit redirects you to the new scope.

-## Collection role types
+## scope role types

-There are 3 role types in a [bit.dev](https://bit.dev/) Collection:
+There are 3 role types in a [bit.dev](https://bit.dev/) scope:

-* Admin - a collection admin has root access.
-Including the ability to set permissions and manage the Collection memberships.
+- Admin - a scope admin has root access.
+Including the ability to set permissions and manage the scope memberships.
-* Developer - a developer can contribute, view and discover the Collection’s components.
+- Developer - a developer can contribute, view and discover the scope’s components.
 A developer can’t invite new members.
-* Viewer - a viewer can view and use the Collection’s components.
-A viewer can’t contribute to the Collection.
+- Viewer - a viewer can view and use the scope’s components.
+A viewer can’t contribute to the scope.

-### Update Collection settings
+### Update scope settings

-To update a Collection's settings, click on 'Settings' in the Collection page.
+To update a scope's settings, click on 'Settings' in the scope page.

 #### Update visibility

-Changing a Collection’s visibility affects all the components within that Collection.
-Thus affects other developers that use components in that collection.
+Changing a scope’s visibility affects all the components within that scope.
+Thus affects other developers that use components in that scope.

 #### Add members

-A Collection admin can add an unlimited amount of signed-up users as members.
+A scope admin can add an unlimited amount of signed-up users as members.

 To add a member: